devnetkid/soutools/README.md

     1394582934587239847,mysite4
     ...

 Once you have that list move onto option 2 to find the sites that have the SSID you require to be changed.
+Make sure to edit the settings file section 3.2 and put in the ssid = 'yourSSID' if you desire you can also modify teh input and output files.
+They are setup in a way that the previous one feeds the next so that you don't have to make any modifications if you don't want to.

     2394582934587239847,mysite1,mySSID,0
     4239458293458729847,mysite2,mySSID,0